ibm-cloud-docs/vpc/vsi-vpc-planning-encryption.md

 {:screen: .screen}
 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
-{:beta: .beta}

 # Planning data encryption
 {: #vpc-encryption-planning}

 When you're planning a data encryption strategy for your {{site.data.keyword.block_storage_is_short}} volumes or custom images, you might find this checklist helpful to choose and set up your data encryption service.
 {:shortdesc}

-Encrypted custom image is a Beta feature available for testing and evaluation.
-Contact your IBM Sales representative if you are interested in getting access.
-{:beta}

 ## Planning for data encryption
 {: #planning-for-data-encryption}